WebDevStudios/constant-contact-forms/readme.txt

 == Changelog ==

+= 1.8.7 =
+* Improved: Implemented recommendations for improved accessibility.
+* Improved: Avoid duplicate ID attributes when more than one form is present on a page.
+* Fixed: Submit button targeting for recaptcha v2.

 = 1.8.6 =
 * Fixed: Removed invalid property being sent to the API, causing rejected requests.
 * Fixed: Failure to log API errors for support purposes.